Mindfulness Yoga & Meditation Training Program

 A Yearlong Mindfulness Intensive for Yoga Teachers

 The dates of the next MYMT will be announced later this year.
-The projected start will be 2018, with applications being accepted in 2017.
+The projected start will be 2018, with applications being accepted in late 2017.

 Take your yoga deeper!